hikikones/bevy-sequential-actions/README.md

         // Bad.
 The actions queue will advance immediately. world.actions(agent).next();

         // Good.
-The actions queue will advance after this function call. commands.actions(agent).next();
+The actions queue will advance after this method call. commands.actions(agent).next();

         // Also good.
 The actions queue will advance at the end of the frame.